 Of course, smaller projects may not really require planning consultants, such as projects involving the building of an extension.
 But for bigger and more complex property development projects, a planning consultant should be on board.
 Planning consultants are especially useful for investment-based projects where you are hoping to make a profit, and they have proven to be good partners when it comes to new builds or where a building’s use or purpose will be changed.
 If you’re looking into building mixed-use developments or renewing redundant properties, then you would be wise to hire a consultant that specializes in the kind of work Michael Teys and other veterans like him do.

-Also, whilst some issues with planning are often straightforward and can be dealt with by your architect, there are some issues that may require additional arguments regarding planning policy interpretation as well as plans for local developments.
-Whilst your architect may have knowledge of systems in planning, they are still not specially-trained for it and don’t often consider it part of their job description – in other words, they may not want to deal with it or may not be able to deal with its complexities, especially in regard to policies and laws.
+Whilst smaller issues with planning are often straightforward and can be dealt with by your architect, there are some issues that may require additional arguments regarding planning policy interpretation as well as plans for local developments.
+Whilst your architect may have knowledge of systems in planning, they are still not specially trained for it and don’t often consider it part of their job description – in other words, they may not want to deal with it or may not be able to deal with its complexities, especially in regard to policies and laws.
 If there is an argument that relates to how planning law is interpreted, it may be difficult for your architect and even yourself to deal with and decipher the planning officer’s reasoning.
 This is where a planning consultant will be crucial as well.